jakehartigan/jakehartiganweb/README.md

 # jakehartiganweb

 Personal website development for my own personal brand.

+Primary purpose is to create a website that can showcase my work as a fine art front end developer.